megamsys/devcenter.megam.io/_posts/2017-06-09-Setting-up-OpenVPN-Clients.md

 OpenVPN is based on a client/server architecture.
 It must be installed on both VPN extremities, one is designated as server the other one as client.

- This tutorial will help to install and configuration steps done in the client.
+ This tutorial will help to install and configure a **OpenVPN client**.

 [![img](https://s3-ap-southeast-1.amazonaws.com/megampub/images/vertice/DEPLOY-TO-MEGAM-VERTICE-BIG.png)](https://docs.megam.io/installation/prequisites/)